-Also known as calm breathing, this is a technique that helps you slow down your breathing when feeling stressed or anxious.
+Also known as calm breathing, this technique helps you slow down your breathing when feeling stressed or anxious.

-Why is calm breathing important?
+Why is belly breathing important?

-♦ Our breathing changes when we are feeling stressed or anxious.
+- Our breathing changes when we are feeling stressed or anxious.
 We tend to take short, quick, shallow breaths, or even hyperventilate.

 This tells our body to go in “fight vs flight” mode.
 It can actually make you feel even more anxious (e.g., due to a racing heart, dizziness, or headaches)!

-♦ Calm breathing is a great portable tool that you can use whenever you are feeling anxious.
+- Belly breathing is a great portable tool that you can use whenever you are feeling anxious.
 However, it does require some practice.

 How to Do It:

-1. Place one hand on your heart, the other hand on your abdomen.
+- Place one hand on your heart, the other hand on your abdomen.